 In response, the doctor’s wife hummed the tune of “It is well with my soul” by Horatio Spafford.

 Indeed, it was well with her soul.
 All she could do now was weep in God’s arms and take the wise King’s advice for any future endeavour,

 “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.
 (Proverbs 3:5-6 NIV)”

 After all, He promised to be with her and she knew He’ll never fail her.

-And till today, this has been her only hope and confidence.
-Today marks exactly two years after my uncle and nieces died in the earthquake.
+And until today, this has been her only hope and confidence.
+Today marks exactly two years after my uncle and cousins died in the earthquake.
 It has been a solemn morning devotion.
 I return to reality to see that big black book with the golden cross embroidered into its covers sitting on mommy’s laps as she taught and instructed my brother and I with such passion and joy written all over her face.